 The coho limit applies north of the Highway 520 bridge and includes the lower portion of the Sammamish River.

 Fishing for coho isn’t exactly like fishing for trout, although trout and salmon are related species.
-Adult coho are bigger, stronger and often more aggressive.
+Adult coho are bigger, stronger and at times have a bigger chip on their shoulders.

 Many anglers agree the best way to fish for sometimes-aggressive coho is to agitate them into attacking.